Skip to content

 From a Windows machine an SSH client such as Putty or MobaXTerm is required.

 If you are comfortable using PowerShell, OpenSSH is available on recent Windows versions.
-If not present, it can be installed on Windows 10.
+If not present, it can be installed on Windows 10/11 or Windows Server.

 You can run a Linux environmet directly on Windows using Windows Subsystem for Linux (WSL).